anxlz/anxlz/DONATE.md

 # 💖 Support My Work

-Hey there! 👋 I'm **Ravz**, and I build open-source tools and projects to help developers and communities grow.
+Hey there! 👋 I'm **AnxiL**, and I build open-source tools and projects to help developers and communities grow.
 If you like what I’m doing and want to support ongoing development, here are a few ways you can help:

 ---